ZeroIntensity/pyawaitable/docs/awaiting.md

 ## Making an asynchronous C function

 Now let's make this asynchronous.
 First, we need to create a new PyAwaitable object, through `pyawaitable_new`.
 This is where the magic happens!
 Returning one of these objects from the C function inherently makes it asynchronous (in a sense, at least), as if it were defined with `async def`.
-Using `test` from above:
+Using `test` from above, this looks like:

 ```c
 static PyObject *